logical/telepathy/README.md

 FIRMWARE:

+The firmware is for a PIC microcontroller 16f1788.

+I have wrote a bootloader so I can more easily install firmware.The bootloader sets the hc-05 up at 38400 and waits for a program.
+When the program successfully loads it sets abyte in ee memory.when the FLASH command is sent to the program it erases the byte so the bootloader will again wait for a progam.

+Hopefully I have no glitches in the bootloader or a firmware update could brick the device!
+If so the glitch would have to be fixed and the bootloader reprogrammed.

-The firmware is for a PIC microcontroller 16f1788.The microcontroller first sets up the hc-05, then wait for a request.When it receives  a request it begins sampling tha analog to digital converter and sending the samples to the hc-05.
-I chose th 16f1788 but the code should be easy to modify to work with another PIC.
+The microcontroller first sets up the hc-05 at 230400, then wait for a request.When it receives  a request it begins sampling tha analog to digital converter and sending the samples to the hc-05.

-I have also included a mcp4131-103 digital pot to adjust the final amplifier.
+I have included a the makefiles so they should build with the make command.
+MPLABX should be able to load the as a makefile project bt I have not tried.

 SCHEMATIC: